-Sally and Evan bring to their collaborations virtuosity, passion, and irresistible warmth.
-They have performed most of the masterpieces for the genre, including works by Mozart, Schubert, Brahms, Rachmaninoff, Debussy, Ravel, and Bartók.
-Adventurous in their musical explorations, their repertoire also includes rarely-heard works such as Messiaen’s Visions de l’amen and Milhaud’s La création du monde.
-The Duo has collaborated with, and recorded the works of American composers Daniel Pinkham, Peter Child, Thomas Oboe Lee and Kui Dong for the Arsis, Albany and Otherminds labels.
-Their close friendship with George Rochberg (1918-2005) culminated in the commission of his monumental Circles of Fire for two pianos, which the two premiered and recorded for Naxos, along with three more discs featuring Rochberg's solo piano works.
+The Duo’s extensive repertoire features many of the masterpieces for the genre, including works by Mozart, Schubert, Brahms, Rachmaninoff, Debussy, Ravel, Messiaen, Milhaud and Bartók.
+They have commissioned and recorded the works of American composers Daniel Pinkham, Peter Child, Thomas Oboe Lee, Harold Shapero and Kui Dong for the Arsis, Albany, Toccata Classics and Otherminds labels.
+Their special friendship with composer George Rochberg culminated in the commission of his monumental Circles of Fire for two pianos, which the two premiered and recorded for Naxos, along with three more discs featuring Rochberg's solo piano works.
 Seasoned and passionate educators, Sally and Evan have conducted masterclasses at the Rice School of Music in Houston, Washington University in St. Louis, the China Conservatory in Beijing, and the Conservatories of St. Petersburg, Xian, and Ho Chi Minh City.

-EVAN HIRSCH, an active recitalist and chamber player, holds a Bachelor of Fine Arts from SUNY Purchase and a Master of Music from New England Conservatory.
-In addition to teaching piano and chamber music at Brandeis University (MA), he teaches regularly at Dartmouth College, and has been on the Adult Education faculty at the New England Conservatory.
-Hirsch has performed with many contemporary ensembles throughout New England, and has recorded for New Albion, MSR and Arsis.
-His release of Selections from Vingt Regards by Olivier Messiaen (MSR) has received critical acclaim.
+Evan Hirsch, an active recitalist and chamber player, holds a Bachelor of Fine Arts from SUNY Purchase and a Master of Music from New England Conservatory.
+In addition to teaching piano and chamber music at Brandeis University, he teaches frequently at Dartmouth College, and has been on the Adult Education faculty at the New England Conservatory.
+Hirsch has performed with many contemporary ensembles throughout the Northeast, and has recorded for New Albion, MSR and Arsis.
+His release of selections from Vingt Regards by Olivier Messiaen (MSR) has received critical acclaim.
 When not practicing, Evan enjoys climbing, running and woodworking.